tardate/LittleCodingKata/ruby/regex_and_string_indexes/README.md

-# #163 Expressions and String Indexes
+# #163 Regular Expressions and String Indexes

 When string indexes are better than regex, and when regex can help writing a string index.